-SYMBOL SYMBOL DEFINITION

-General prohibition sign to signify a prohibited action.

-8 Do not service without proper training or tools.
+SYMBOL SYMBOL DEFINITION SYMBOL SYMBOL DEFINITION 0 General prohibition sign to signify a prohibited action.
+Do not expose to fire.
+X Do not service without proper training or tools.
 Qualified technician only.
 Not user serviceable.
 No user replaceable parts.
-Refer service to qualified technician.
+Refer service to qualified technician. >82°C Do not perform action above indicated temperature.
 Do not touch.
-WARLY-DAVIDSON
+7 676 Never tow a trailer.
 Keep away from open flame.
 Avoid smoking, flames, or sparks.

-(8) Do not expose to fire.

--82'0 Do not perform action above indicated temperature.

-Never tow a trailer.

 Do not use an extension cord.
+Do not add weight.
+VI E